-- 1. These districts are designed to recognize business areas developing as a result of conversion of residential structures to retail and office uses, as well as to provide sites for essential retail services in or adjacent to residential neighborhoods. - 2.
+- These districts are designed to recognize business areas developing as a result of 1. conversion of residential structures to retail and office uses, as well as to provide sites for essential retail services in or adjacent to residential neighborhoods. - 2.
 Parking needs for each building will be satisfied on its own lot, with no parking located in the required street setback area. - 3.
 Review of detailed site and architectural plans for each development will be essential to assure adequate parking and traffic facilities, harmony with the neighborhood and a high quality of commercial development.

 1. LOT AREA 6,000 square feet

 2. LOT AREA PER UNIT 4,000 square feet

 M 3.
-FRONTAGE 50 feet
+FRONTAGE 50 feet 50 feet

 MINIMUM 4.
-SQUARE 50 feet
+SQUARE

-MIN 5.
+WIN 5.
 SETBACKS (1) FRONT (2) SIDE (3) REAR

-15 feet 10 feet 20 fee
+15 feet 10 feet 20 feet

 6. SETBACK FROM RESIDENCE DISTRICT BOUNDARY LINE 25 feet

 7. HEIGHT 40 feet

 MAXIMUM 8.
 FLOOR AREA 0.30

-MAXI 9.
-LOT COVERAGE 0.25
+MAXI

 10. IMPERVIOUS SURFACE AREA RATIO 0.60